By: Malcolm Jack

 *Available directly from our distributors, click the Available On tab below

 Malcolm Jack was brought up and schooled in Hong Kong before returning to university in the UK.
-As a child, he learnt Cantonese at the same time as English.
+As a child, he learned Cantonese at the same time as English.
 He has had a career both as a public servant and a writer.
-His writing includes articles, reviews on history, literature, philosophy, politics and a number of books.
-Among his travel histories are Lisbon: City of the Sea (2007) and To the Fairest Cape: European Encounters in the Cape of Good Hope (2019).
-His last book, My Hong Kong (2022), deals with writers’ mainly fictional impressions of the city from the 1950s onwards.
+His writing includes books, articles, reviews on history, literature, philosophy, and politics, as well as travel works on Portugal, and most recently, on South Africa.
 He is a frequent visitor to Hong Kong.

 Set in 1950s Hong Kong, where the author grew up, Mr Polly’s Bonfire is simultaneously an affectionate portrait of a vanished world and an incisive political critique of that world.
 The titular Mr Polly is a university historian struggling to interest his students on dusty subjects like the Ottoman Empire while all too aware that, on the mainland, Chairman Mao and the Red Army offer a clear and present danger.
 How long can the scholarly teaching of history last, never mind the colonial merry-go-round of cocktail parties and skinny-dipping and casual flings with colleagues?
 It is a remarkably assured first novel from a writer whose previous publications have been works of non-fiction.
 All the ingredients of a David Lodge-style campus comedy are there: the snobberies, the one-upmanship, the impossibly pretentious conversations.
 But better still is the charting of the creeping authoritarianism which so cannily prefigures the Hong Kong of today.
 In what is probably the best scene in the book, the main character is interviewed by the Chief of Police, who is simultaneously scrupulously polite and coldly uncompromising.
 Throw in some amusingly steamy sex, and descriptions of Chinese food which will make the reader salivate, and you have the complete package.
 If the ultimate yardstick of a novel of this kind is how well it conveys a sense of time and place, Malcolm Jack has passed the test with flying colours.